natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  .. math:: Kc = \frac{\sum^{12}_{m=1}Kc_m\times ETo_m}{\sum^{12}_{m=1}ETo_m}

- where Kc_m is an average crop coefficient of month m (1-12) and ETo_m is the corresponding reference evapotranspiration.
+ where :math:`Kc_m` is an average crop coefficient of month :math:`m` (1-12) and :math:`ETo_m` is the corresponding reference evapotranspiration.
 These values can also be calculated using the following spreadsheet: http://ncp-dev.stanford.edu/~dataportal/invest-data/Kc_calculator.xlsx.
 Values for Kc should be integers between 0-1500.

  Values for other vegetation can be estimated using Leaf Area Index (LAI) relationships, which is a satellite imagery product derived from NDVI analysis.
 A typical LAI - Kc relationship  might look as follows: